 - UPS is best suited for larger shipments and freight packages

-USPS, UPS and FedEx are the three most widely known delivery couriers — but choosing the best-suited for your small business can be complicated.
-When evaluating the services, consider three important criteria: speed, affordability and reliability.
+USPS, UPS®, and FedEx are the three most widely known delivery couriers — but choosing the best-suited for your small business can be complicated.
+Consider three essential criteria: speed, affordability, and reliability when evaluating the services.

-In this article, we'll break down the popular services offered by these three industry giants and provide you with a better understanding on how to navigate which is best suited for your eCommerce stores.
+In this article, we'll break down the three industry giants' popular services and provide you with a better understanding of how to navigate which is best suited for your eCommerce stores.

 Table of Contents